irisbaron/loopback-application-zos/README.md

 ### Extra: Full guide to Create the Rewards Application from scratch

+In this section we guide you through the full steps to recreate our complete rewards application from scratch.
+We provide instructions how to start a LoopBack project and elaborates on more LoopBack concepts such bootstracp and remote methods.
+By the end of this part you should have a solid understanding how to create your Node.js application with LoopBack framework.
 For the steps to create your own Rewards application, please follow this link to [RewardsApplication.md](https://github.com/ibmruntimes/loopback-demo-zos/blob/master/RewardsApplication.md).